 Aegis is an experienced cloud computing provider that can equip your organisation with backup services and Disaster Recovery resources.
 Our services help you hedge against cyberattacks and other disruptive disasters, ensuring minimised downtime and business continuity.

 Additionally, Aegis offers complimentary unlimited DR resources such as DR VM, DR vCPU, DR vRAM, DR Security, DR bandwidth and DR Drills throughout the year for guaranteed high performance.
-Find out more about what we can do for you or contact us if you have any enquiries.
+Find out more about what we can do for you from our comprehensive cloud hosting and managed services.